TnTech-ECE/S25_Team4_MyCapstoneProject/ProjectProposal.md

 ### Specifications

-Size should be lightweight also everything will need to fit in a small space.
-Also, power in a portable device will be limited, and several components will need a lot of power that need to be minimized.
+Size should be lightweight, and everything will need to fit in a small space.
+Also, power in a portable device will be limited, and several components will need power that needs to be minimized.
 Modules shall be powered via ethernet connection, while the modules’ data shall be transmitted wirelessly to a central processor.
 The processor shall transmit, via WiFi, to update a website with live data.
 There shall also be some degree of data storage.
-The live website shall have controls for the system, which shall be able to change desired parameters for CO2, O2, light, temperature, and humidity.
+The live website shall have controls for the system, which shall be able to change desired parameters for CO<sub>2</sub>, O<sub>2</sub>, light, temperature, and humidity.
+The system shall also automatically control CO<sub>2</sub>, O<sub>2</sub>, temperature, and humidity through the use of opening or closing the greenhouse flaps, activation or deactivation of fans, and activation or deactivation of the present humidity system (whether that be a humidifier, a water pump, or sprinkler system).

 ### Constraints